My Secret Little Masterpiece :: Blackout Pie

 Pour crumbs into melted butter, add sugar, stir well until crumbs have absorbed the butter.
 Pour crumbs into pie shell and spread evenly along bottom and up sides.

-Bake at 350˚ F for about 10 minutes, let cool at room temp, then refrigerate for at least an hour, up to overnight, uncovered
+Bake at 350˚ F for about 5-6 minutes, let cool down at room temp, then refrigerate for at least 30 minutes, uncovered

 CHOCOLATE LAYER ::